News and Announcements

 What Can I Do to Help?

-Knowing that VVV is a small, volunteer heavy, non-profit we need your help!
+Knowing that VVV is a small, volunteer-heavy, non-profit we need your help!
 We are looking to build a robust Board of Directors comprised of smaller committees to assist and balance the workload of our volunteer board members.
 Our current board is a working board meaning that we assume the administrative responsibilities for the organization to keep it running.
-The board members have a vision to take Valley View to the next level and if you are interested in supporting, brainstorming, networking, empowering and educating we invite you to inquire about our open positions on the executive board and sub-committees.
-If interested in Board President or Member at-large position, please contact email@example.com.
+The board members have the vision to take Valley View to the next level and if you are interested in supporting, brainstorming, networking, empowering, and educating we invite you to inquire about our open positions on the executive board and sub-committees.
+If interested in Board President or Member-at-large position, please contact Cathy Tiffany at email@example.com.

 What happened to USAV Webpoint?